saweima12/gdit/README.md

 # GDIT - Go Dependency Injection Toolkit

-A dependency injection toolkit based on Golang Generics.

-leveraging the new Generics feature to provide a type-safe and flexible way to manage dependencies in  Go applications.
+A dependency injection toolkit leveraging Golang Generics, GDIT provides a type-safe and flexible way to manage dependencies in Go applications.
+Designed to simplify dependency injection with minimal overhead, GDIT empowers developers to build scalable and maintainable Go applications.

+## Features

+- **Developer-Centric Design**: Prioritizes seamless developer experience with intuitive APIs and tools for swift integration and business logic focus.
+- **Generic Support**: Utilizes Go's generics for type-safe dependency injection and resolution, enhancing code robustness without runtime type assertions.
+- **Emphasis on Flexibility**: Offers control over service lifecycle management and logging details, allowing customization to fit project-specific needs.
+- **Avoiding "Magic"**: Favors simplicity and transparency by steering clear of excessive use of reflection, making it easier to understand and maintain.
+- **Focused on Core Functionality**: Delivers essential DI container services, utilities, and lifecycle hooks, streamlining efficiency without unnecessary abstractions.

 ## Getting Started

-To get started with GDIT, ensure you have a Go version that supports Generics (Go 1.18 or later).
-Then, follow these simple steps:

-### installation
+GDIT requires Go 1.18 or later.
+Start by installing GDIT in your project:

 ```sh
 go get github.com/saweima12/gdit
 ```